Sanghyang Tapak inscription

 These 4 stones are found in the Cicatih River bank in Cibadak, Sukabumi, West Java.
 Three were found near Kampung Bantar Muncang, while one was found near Kampung Pangcalikan.
 The inscriptions are written in the ancient Javanese Kawi script.
-Now the four inscriptions are stored at National Museum of Indonesia, with code D 73 (Cicatih), D 96, D 97 and D 98.
+Now the four inscriptions are stored at the National Museum of Indonesia, with codes D 73 (Cicatih), D 96, D 97, and D 98.

 Contents

 The contents of the first three inscriptions (according to Pleyte):